mboyea/www-mboyea-com/README.md

 [Postgres] is used to provide a SQL database that best supports concurrency at scale.
 Nix packages a Docker image with this database inside.

+Scripts are declared with their dependencies in `flake.nix` and defined in `scripts/`.
-Then scripts are used to run the Docker images locally, or deploy them to the public on [Fly.io].
+Scripts are used to run development environments, run local copies of the Docker images, and deploy the Docker images to [Fly.io].
 Fly natively supports concurrent postgres instances, and provides some convenient CLI tools for database management.
 It also allows the server to connect to the database over an internal network, so the Postgres database doesn't have to be exposed to the internet.
 These features make Fly an ideal hosting provider for performance and security.